10 Pro Tips for a Captivating Presentation Design

 • Videos: Integrate short video clips to bring your point home.
 I once included a 30-second video testimonial from a happy customer.
 That clip transformed the energy in the room and shifted my audience’s perception of my services.

-To tie it all together, The magic of storytelling lies in making your audience feel and connect with your message.
+To tie it all together, the magic of storytelling lies in making your audience feel and connect with your message.
 It adds human elements that numbers and bullet points lack.

 Effective Use of Colours and Fonts